Engine API

 Recursively initializes the part and all its sub-parts.

-This method should be called once on the top-level part before starting the simulation.
+This method should be called once on the top-level part before starting it.
 It executes all registered ‘init’ hooks in a top-down manner.

 Starts the part’s run loop in a new thread.